 Most of Canada’s workforce is employed in the services sector, and while the financial crisis sparked a rise in unemployment, its unemployment rate has been declining steadily and is expected to continue to do so over the next few years.

 All in all, the standard of living is quite high in Canada, guaranteed by a stable economy with a positive outlook, and a well-organized healthcare sector and education system.
-This is evident in the continuously growing population figures, a stable fertility rate and a high life expectancy, compared to other countries.
+This is evident in the continuously growing population figures, a stable fertility rate and a high life expectancy.